 On this page:

 We are constructing two new raised crossings to improve safety in Glen Innes town centre.
-The first crossing will be on Maybury Street, on the corner of Line Road, to improve safety for pedestrians, cyclists and others wanting to cross the street.
-This is starting in late April 2023 and will take 3 - 4 weeks.
+The first one, in Maybury Street, on the corner of Line Road, has been completed (photo below).
+It improves safety for pedestrians, cyclists and others wanting to cross the street.

 Another crossing in the area is being built as part of a separate project.
 This crossing will be outside St Pierre’s Sushi and will be constructed as part of the Links to Glen Innes Cycleways project.
 Our original proposal was to build a second crossing on Apirana Avenue, outside Z Service Station, but that will not go ahead due to the new crossing outside St Pierre’s, as the two locations are close together.